-ICBC claim limits and new 2020 no fault proposals
+ICBC claim limits and the new no fault insurance

 If you have an ICBC claim, you need legal advice to navigate these changes.

 Our service is designed to help you overcome the challenges of real life situations with as little stress as possible.
 We’ve tailored our expertise to help you.

 Since the initial announcement on February 6, 2020, many of the proposed changes to our current motor vehicle insurance system have received Royal Assent.

 On August 14, 2020, Bill (No. 11) Attorney General Statutes (Vehicle Insurance) Amendment Act, 2020 received Royal Assent in the BC Legislative Assembly.
 Effective May 1, 2021, British Columbia’s motor vehicle insurance system will change to a “care-based” model, otherwise known as “no-fault insurance.”
 All will be subject to the new regulations, whether you are a driver, passenger, pedestrian, or cyclist, and regardless of whether at-fault for a crash or involved in a single-car collision.

 Possibly as early as Spring 2022, the government also plans to: